List of Disney+ original programming

-Disney+ is an over-the-top subscription video on-demand service owned and operated by Disney Entertainment, that first launched in the United States on November 12, 2019, eventually expanding to other territories.
-Its original series are created and produced by Disney-owned brands such as Disney Branded Television, 20th Century Studios, Pixar, Marvel Studios, Lucasfilm and National Geographic.
+Disney+ is an over-the-top subscription video on-demand service owned by the Disney Entertainment division of the Walt Disney Company which launched in the United States on November 12, 2019.
+This article lists original television programming from Disney Branded Television, National Geographic and divisions of Walt Disney Studios including 20th Century Studios, Pixar, Marvel Studios, and Lucasfilm that have premiered on the streaming service.